 Entrepreneur: Nick Palermo and Kyle Allen

 The Ski-Z ski caddy will “caddy” your skis for you.
-Wheel your skis simply and safely through crowds.
-Fits in your pocket when you hit the slopes.
-Attach the Ski-Z ski wheel to your skis so you can easily push or pull them, rather than carry them.
+With this product you can easily and safely wheel your skis through crowds.
+Using the Ski-Z ski wheel, that can easily fits in your pocket, you can attach to your skis and instead of carry them you can easily push or pull them.

-The Ski-Z is designed to roll easily over snow, ground or pavement, is lightweight, fits easily into the pocket of a ski jacket.
+Designed to roll easily over pavement, snow, or ground, the Ski-Z fits easily into the pocket of a ski jacket and it is lightweight.

 |$640,000 for 8%||$640,000 for 25%||Mark Cuban|